 Stress tests help find the upper limit of the system performance (schemes №1 and 2).
 Load tests allow ensuring that the system performance does not decrease under an average load lasting for a long time span (scheme №3).

-The choice of the loading scheme may be conditioned by the peculiarities of the system and the requirement to its performance.
+The choice of the loading scheme may be conditioned by the peculiarities of the system and the requirement for its performance.
 For example, the system of limited bonuses’ distribution on a large gaming portal is scheduled for a specific date.
 The owners of the portal are expecting an influx of users and, therefore, want to be sure that the system is capable to cope with an extreme load.
 The scheme №1, with an increase of 3,000 per 10 seconds, can be applied for testing of the system.
 On the contrary, corporate systems are used by approximately the same number of users but during the whole working day.
 The most suitable approach for this situation is to apply the loading scheme № 3 during 8-10 hours.

 Another example to look at is online shops that are exposed to an influx of users during seasonal sales.
 The expected number of visitors for the next sale can be predicted with the help of the statistics on the normal period and the period of peak loads.
 High system stability during the peak loads may be a requirement for the performance of such a system.
 In this case, we recommend using the scheme №4 as an additional load scheme.